Kansas Motorcycle Permit Test 2026

 What to Expect on the Test

 The motorcycle permit test includes 25 multiple-choice questions.
-You must correctly answer 20 questions, with the score needing at least 80% to pass.
+You must correctly answer 20 questions, with a score of at least 80% needed to pass.
 The questions closely resemble the official Kansas motorcycle permit practice test questions.

 Focus on motorcycle safety.
 Questions cover this topic in great depth because so many different situations might arise.
 Knowing these potential situations could improve your chances when something unexpected happens.